Effective local SEO requires a focus on your mobile-first audience. Here are a few ways to do it.

 It should be every business owner’s top priority to improve their website’s design and performance on mobile devices.
 Already, the majority of your customers are expecting this, with 54.8% of all web traffic being mobile at the start of 2021.

-Why is Mobile SEO so Important?
+Why Is Mobile Local SEO So Important?

 More About the Mobile-First Index